-Are you struggling coping with isolation?
+Are you struggling to cope with life post-lockdowns?

 As a former Busy Woman, I know you might have just mentally rolled your eyes, or thought “Ain’t nobody got time for that” but please read on.